Attendance

 Authorised absences are mornings or afternoons away from school for a good reason: illness and other "unavoidable causes"

 Unauthorised absences are those, which the school does not consider reasonable and for which no "leave" has been given.
-This includes truancy.
+This includes family holidays in term time and repeated absences without good reason.

 When 90% is not enough!